Why Does John Avoid Political Issues and Politics?

 Apart from his commitment to those pastoral priorities, John has some further reservations about political involvement as a pastor.

 First, political involvement requires time and energy from a pastor that should be spent on shepherding the flock of God.
-Life is short - there are only so many weeks, days, and hours - and a pastor must make every effort to redeem the time (Ps.
-90:12; Eph.
-5:16).
-He's a steward, charged by the Master for the administration of His truth, and he will give an account to the Lord of the church; and extensive political involvement is a distraction (1 Cor.
-3:12-15; 4:1-5).
+Life is short - there are only so many weeks, days, and hours - and a pastor must make every effort to redeem the time (Psalms 90:12; Ephesians 5:16).
+He's a steward, charged by the Master for the administration of His truth, and he will give an account to the Lord of the church; and extensive political involvement is a distraction (1 Corinthians 3:12-15; 1 Corinthians 4:1-5).
 He simply can't effectively shepherd his people when he's trying to be effective in politics.
 No one can serve two masters.

 Third, political changes, at best, are only superficial and temporary.
 The reforms of one generation or administration are quickly undone by the reforms of the next.
 When a pastor spends very much of his time rallying his people for political causes, he keeps his attention-and the attention of his flock-fixed on the shifting sands, the changing winds, and the ebb and flow of the latest political trend.
 The gospel of Jesus Christ, however, is the bedrock of immutable truth, showing the way of eternal salvation.
 That's what all people need to be fixated on, pastor and congregation alike.